deepsense-ai/seahorse/docs/operations/filter_rows.md

 ---

 Creates a [DataFrame](../classes/dataframe.html) containing only rows satisfying given condition.
-Condition should be simple SQL condition (as used in `WHERE` condition).
+The condition should be a simple SQL condition (as used in `WHERE` condition).
-Order of the columns is preserved.
+The order of the columns is preserved.

 Also returns a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) using a [Transform](transform.html) operation.